Flight-Free-UK/flight_free_uk_website/source/posts/how-to-ski-flight-free.html.markdown

 Of course, the easiest way to ski flight-free might be to stay in the UK!
 Resorts include Glencoe near Fort William, Glenshee and The Lecht in the Cairngorms, Helvellyn in the Lake District, and Weardale in Northumberland.

-Even from the furthest reaches of the UK you could be in the Highlands in little over 24 hours, if you combine day trains with the [Caldeonian Sleeper](https://www.sleeper.scot/).
+Even from the furthest reaches of the UK you could be in the Highlands in little over 24 hours, if you combine day trains with the [Caledonian Sleeper](https://www.sleeper.scot/).

 #### Further reading and help